Career Growth and Strategy Promotions, Raises and Negotiations

 What Recruiters See

 HR and Finance dislike the risk of depending on one person.
 When a boss asks for a promotion for their best worker, the first thing we ask is, "Who will do their old job?"
 If the answer is "nobody," the promotion usually gets stopped.
-By training your replacement, you remove the biggest paperwork problem in the budget meeting.
+Training your replacement removes the biggest paperwork problem in the budget meeting.

 3